Bus transport in Berlin

 Bus transport is the oldest public transport service in Berlin, the capital city of Germany, having been introduced in 1846.
 Since 1929, services have been operated by the Berlin Transport Company (German: Berliner Verkehrsbetriebe, BVG), although during the Cold War-era division of the city they operated in West Berlin only.
+In East Berlin the public transport agency split off from the BVG and rebranded as BVB, operating the buses in the Soviet sector of Berlin.

-BVG's fleet consists of 1,300 vehicles, which cover 300,000 kilometres per day.
+Currently, the BVG's fleet consists of 1,550 vehicles, which cover 300,000 kilometres per day.

+As have many transit operators around the world, the BVG has set a goal to have their entire fleet running without emissions until 2030.
+For this reason the number of battery electric busses in Berlin is steadily rising.

 History

 30 October 1846 saw the first bus services from the Concessionierte Berliner Omnibus-Compagnie.
-In 1868, a new company was created, the ABOAG (Allgemeinen Berliner Omnibus Actien Gesellschaft) which on 1 January 1929 merged with other Berlin public transport companies to create the BVG.
+In 1868, a new company was created, the ABOAG (Allgemeine Berliner Omnibus Aktien Gesellschaft) which on 1 January 1929 merged with other Berlin public transport companies to create the BVG.

+After massive Allied bombing of the city, only 37 buses were operable at the end of World War II.

 After the opening of the Berlin Wall, the transport companies were no longer able to cope with the traffic, and so once again, solo buses by other transport companies and 100 hired coaches were used.
-The 3-digit numbering system was unified and implemented on 2 June 1991, just before the reunification of BVG in 1 January 1992.
+The three-digit numbering system was unified and implemented on 2 June 1991, just before the reunification of BVG on 1 January 1992.